stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. automethod:: psyclone.psyir.symbols.SymbolTable.lookup_with_tag

-.. note:: Often, specially in the dynamo0p3 API, we have no way of knowing if
-    a symbol has already been defined before it is first used.
-In this cases we can use a try/catch around the `lookup_with_tag` method and in case of KeyError (the tag was not found) declare the symbol.

-    Since this action is needed often, the Symbol Table provide the following
+Sometimes, specially in the dynamo0p3 API, we have no way of knowing if a symbol has already been defined before it is first used.
+In this cases we can use a try/catch around the `lookup_with_tag` method and if a KeyError is raised (the tag was not found), then proceed to declare the symbol.
+Since this action is often needed, the Symbol Table provides the following helper method that encapsulates the described behaviour:
-    method:

 .. automethod:: psyclone.psyir.symbols.SymbolTable.name_from_tag

-    However, it is recommended to avoid the method for new code as ideally the method will be deprecated in favor of a finer control of when variables are defined and used.
+.. warning:: It is recommended to avoid the `name_from_tag` method for new
+    code as ideally the method will be deprecated in favor of a finer control of when variables are defined and used.